Product ID: DI250-Diglyphus isaea

 These small wasps parasitize leafminer larvae in field and greenhouse crops.
 The parasitic wasp lays its eggs in or next to leaf miner larvae of the second and third instar.
+Diglyphus isaea kills leaf-miner larva in the mine and lays an egg on it.
+The egg develops into a parasitic wasp inside the mine (but outside the leaf miner), using the dead larva as food.
+Host-feeding also takes place.
 The young parasite larvae hatch from these eggs, and will then feed on the body fluids of the larvae.
 Duration of development; egg-adult, at 68ºF (20ºC) ± 16 days.